for Jerry Ward, Jr.

 Her work has been anthologized in Dark Matter: A Century of Speculative Fiction from the African Diaspora, edited by Sheree R. Thomas (Warner Aspect, 2000); Identity lessons: Contemporary Writing About Learning to Be American, edited by Maria Mazziotti Gillan and Jennifer Gillan (Penguin Books, 1999); At Our Core: Women Writing About Power, edited by Sandra Haldeman Martz (Papier-Mache Press, 1998); and Dark Eros, edited by Reginald Martin (St. Martin's Press, 1997).

 Jeffers has been a resident at the MacDowell Colony and won awards from the Rona Jaffe Foundation for Women Writers and the Barbara Deming Memorial Fund for Women.
+In 2011 she received a fellowship from the National Endowment for the Arts.
 She earned an MFA from the University of Alabama.
 She is an associate professor of English at the University of Oklahoma and lives in Norman, Oklahoma.

 The Glory Gets (Wesleyan University Press, 2015)